jdittrich/pelica-pure/README.md

 ### Index pages
-DISPLAY_FULL_ARTICLES_ON_INDEX if true, the index page does not display summaries of the articles, but the full articles.
+DISPLAY_FULL_ARTICLES_ON_PAGELISTS if true, the index page does not display summaries of the articles, but the full articles.

 DISPLAY_ARTICLE_INFO_ON_INDEX if true, article info (date, tags) will be show under the title for each article instead of only title and summary.